BEST WESTERN Bay Harbor Hotel

 The Patel Conservatory also calls the Center home and offers fine arts classes and training for residents and guests of the Tampa fine arts community.

-The Tampa Bay History Center, located on the Garrison Channel in downtown Tampa, is one of the largest museums on the west central Florida coast.
+Located on the Garrison Channel in downtown Tampa, the Tampa Bay History Center is one of the largest museums on the west central Florida coast.
 With over 60,000 square feet of museum and exhibit space, the Tampa Bay History Center's exhibitions cover 12,000 years of Florida history.

 Don't miss displays of Florida's first people, European exploration, stories of the Seminole and Miccosukee, and the story of Tampa's cigar industry.
 Hands-on and interactive displays include a recreation of Tampa's port, managing a cattle ranch, and pioneer games.

-The Tampa Firefighters Museum, located in downtown Tampa, preserves the history, culture, and heritage of the Tampa Fire Department.
+Located in downtown Tampa, the Tampe Firefighters Museum preserves the history, culture, and heritage of the Tampa Fire Department.
 Located adjacent to Tampa Fire Rescue Station One, the museum covers over 18,000 square feet in a west central Florida historic landmark building.

 A public-use airport, Tampa International Airport (TPA) serves the Tampa metropolitan area and other communities on Florida’s west-central coast.
 Formerly Drew Field, TPA has three runways and four airsides – totaling 62 gates.